Come live and work in Australia!

 Staying Longer in Australia

-If you’d like to stay in Australia longer, sponsorship options are available.
+If you’d like to stay in Australia for longer, sponsorship options are available.
 These are usually arranged through an employer who invests in sponsoring you for a specific period.
 Many practices are willing to do this.

 We’ve used this option ourselves in the past when our current employer decided to sponsor us.